The following is excerpted from The Almanac. Or maybe it was somewhere on YouTube. Whatever.

 + + +

 The short explanation is that it comes down to two things: supply and demand.
-That will not suffice, though, will it?
+From there, it behooves us to elaborate.

 We start with demand instead of supply.
 As the latter gives the detailed picture, it helps to see the big one first.